Skip to main content

 I am applying for research funding within mathematics.
 The application form includes a question on research ethics in my project.
 What should I write?

-This kind of question is generally intended to make the researcher aware that the funding body deems research ethics important, and expects the researcher to share this attitude.
-It is therefore important to answer this question, even for projects where there are no risks or relationships relevant to research ethics.
+This kind of question is generally intended to make the researcher aware that the funding body deems research ethics important and expects the researcher to share this attitude.
+It is, therefore, important to answer this question, even for projects without risks or relationships relevant to research ethics.